artefactory/redis-team-THM/blog/content/08_http_routes.md

 # Endpoints of the project

 In the project, we have two main *services* with which HTTP clients can interact with.
-When users make a requests, the backend connects to the Redis database and answers to requests.
+When users make requests, the backend connects to the Redis database and answers to requests.

 You can find the Swagger documentation here,